Dr Kate Smithers

 Biography

-Kathleen's doctoral research examined in the intersection of tourism and education in Zimbabwe.
-In particular, her research explores the phenomenon of philanthropic tourism in Matabeleland North.
+Kathleen's (Kate) is an Honorary Lecturer at the University of Newcastle.
+Her doctoral research examined the intersection of tourism and education in Zimbabwe.
+In particular, her research explored the phenomenon of philanthropic tourism in Matabeleland North using a Foucauldian lens.

 Qualifications